Elevation: 9,579 ft

 This peak is not in the book.
 Published November 2020

-Peak 9579 is one of 4 summits on a long ridgeline extending north from Antelope Pass: Peak 9579, Lupine Mountain (9,554 feet), Peak 9699, and Peak 9781.
-This climb is part of a 4-peak adventure that covers 10.0 miles with 3,150 feet of elevation gain.
+Peak 9579 is one of four summits on a long ridgeline extending north from Antelope Pass: Peak 9579, Lupine Mountain (9,554 feet), Peak 9699, and Peak 9781.
+This climb is part of a four-peak adventure that covers 10.0 miles with 3,150 feet of elevation gain round trip.
 Do not attempt this ridge traverse on a windy day.
 USGS Copper Basin Knob

 From the Copper Basin Guard Station along Copper Basin Road, drive southeast on narrow, rocky FSR-135 as it climbs for 4.9 miles to reach Antelope Pass (8,934 feet).
 Park in a pullout area on the pass.
 Antelope Pass is at the base of the south ridge of Peak 9579.